Florida Teen Dies in Negligent Breast Surgery

-Joanne says she feels no satisfaction from the $500,000 she received in insurance settlements; $250,000 from each of the doctor's insurers.
-Miami medical malpractice attorneys understand the frustration of proving malpractice against members of a profession who are reluctant to criticize other members.
+Joanne says she feels no satisfaction from the $500,000 she received in insurance settlements; $250,000 from each of the doctor’s insurers.
+Miami medical malpractice lawyers understand the frustration of proving malpractice against members of a profession who are reluctant to criticize other members.

 Joanne Kuleba felt she had little choice but to accept $500,000 to end the lawsuit because of caps the state Legislature imposed to protect doctors from skyrocketing insurance rates.

 The Florida Board of Medicine cleared the doctors before she and Stephanie’s father even knew an investigation had been launched.